bonitasoft/bonita-process-model/README.md

 | -Dpackage         | __false__  | suggested and asked interactively | Name of the root java package|
 | -Ddescription     | __false__  |     Describe your project here    | Description of the project|
 | -Dwrapper         | __false__  | true                              | If set to true, project will setup a [maven wrapper](https://github.com/takari/maven-wrapper)|

+## Tutorial : creating a new project and using the bonita-process-model